Blaze and hind sock

 |Online Adoption Application|

 Ben was seized from his owner by Pierce County Animal Control after he was discovered running down a road by a pizza delivery driver.
 He was thin and neglected.
 He was signed over to SAFE after 3 months in AC custody.
-After his rescue, we discovered that he’s been at risk since he left the track at age 3, having had several different owners in the past seven years.
-Ben is a very nice boy, sweet and friendly, and he has a ton of personality.
-But he may never be a beginner safe horse.
-He’s had a lot of issues to overcome, both physically and mentally.
-We’ve put a lot of work into his body in an attempt to make him more comfortable and reduce his stress.
-We’ve also done tons of ground work with him.
-He really excels at In Hand work because he is very smart and sensitive, always watching his handler for clues.
-Under saddle, Ben shows a lot of promise, but he will probably never be a show horse because the show environment causes him so much anxiety.
-We’d love to see Ben in a home where he can be ridden on the trails and where he can be loved for who he is inside.
+After his rescue, we discovered that he’s been at risk since he left the track at age 3, having had several different owners over the next seven years.
+Ben is a very nice boy, sweet and friendly, and he has a ton of personality, but he may never be a beginner-safe horse as he needs a strong leader he can trust.
+He’s had a lot of issues to overcome, both physically and mentally, and he has done so remarkably well!
+We’ve put a lot of work into his body in an attempt to make him more comfortable and reduce his stress, and a lot of work into helping him gain confidence and trust to help him overcome his mental and emotional troubles.
+Ben is a smart, hard-working guy who will put all his heart into his horse-human partnership.
 This big goofy Thoroughbred is super interactive with people and can be very vocal, too.
-He loves to make people laugh, and he would be a great horse for someone with intermediate riding skills who appreciates the personality and beauty of Thoroughbreds.
+He loves to make people laugh, and he would be a great horse for someone with intermediate riding skills who appreciates the personality and beauty of Thoroughbreds

 Boys will be boys.
 In December, Ben played a little too rough in turnout and got himself a nice swift kick to the left knee by one of his buddies.
 His knee swelled to the size of a grapefruit and had a minor laceration.
 Our Barn Manager, Lori, put her equine bodyworker skills to use immediately and applied equi-tape to the knee to bring the inflammation down.
 Luckily the injury didn’t cause any lameness, but we dealt with swelling for several days.
 Dr. Devine from Pilchuck came out to examine it and determined that he just needed stall rest and time off.